kizro/ML-For-PH-Prediction/README.md

 # PH-Prediction-Via-ML

-#Overview
+##Overview

-This repo contains the master notebook for a project involving the evaluation of several machine learning models for the prediction of PH in Fairfax County.
+This repo contains the master notebook for a project involving the evaluation of several machine learning models for the prediction of PH in Fairfax County, VA.
 It is sectioned as follows:

 1. Importing Packages
 2. Data Preprocessing